 - bank statements

 Appraisal and Underwriting

 One of the last steps before your loan can be finalized is the appraisal on your new property; your property needs to appraise for at least the amount that your bank will be lending you.
 Ideally, the appraisal will come back at or above what you’ve agreed to pay.
 If the home appraises for less than the loan amount you’re seeking, however, you may need to come up with the difference yourself or convince the seller to drop the price.

 Once all of these steps are completed and the loan is underwritten by your loan officer, all that’s left to do is close!
 On your closing date, you’ll need to bring a cashier’s check for your down payment, closing costs, and other expenses.
 From there, you will finalize your loan by signing all the required loan documents and have ownership of the property legally transferred to your name.
 Congratulations; you’re a homeowner!

 While the loan process can vary slightly from one lender to the next, most loans will more-or-less follow this same set of steps.
 With all this in mind, you can move forward in buying your new home with confidence.
-For more information on home loan options, call us toll-free 877-255-3554 or contact our team at Equity Prime Mortgage today online!
+For more information on home loan options, call us toll-free 877-255-3554 or contact our team at EPM today online!